davisbolt/phishing-email-detector/README.md

 # phishing-email-detector
 An application for detecting phishing emails.
+This is part of my project for my Cybersecurity and Resiliance class.

 ## Build
 Requires Gradle.